mun-lang/book/src/specification.md

 ## Variables

 Variable names are case sensitive.
-Valid variable names to start with a letter or underscore, followed by any number of letters, numbers or underscores.
+Valid variable names start with a letter or underscore, followed by any number of letters, numbers or underscores.
 Variables must be assigned an initial value.